Lagos Colony: Origins

 The earliest incarnation of Lagos was an Awori Yoruba fishing community located on the islands and peninsula that form the modern state.
 The area was inhabited by families who claimed a semi-mythical ancestry from a figure called Olofin.
 The modern descendants of this figure are the contemporary nobility known as the Idejo or "white cap chiefs" of Lagos.

-In the 16th century, Lagos island was sacked and colonized by troops of the Oba of Benin during that kingdom's expansionary phase.
-They established a war camp in the town, and it became known as Eko.
+In the 16th century, Lagos island, which was known as Eko, was sacked and colonized by troops of the Oba of Benin during that kingdom's expansionary phase.
+They established a war camp in the town.
 In the 17th century, it became an important port town in the Benin Empire.
-The monarchs of Lagos since then have claimed descent from the warrior Ashipa who is sometimes said to have been a prince of Benin or, sometimes, an Awori freebooter loyal to the Benin throne.
+The monarchs of Lagos since then have claimed descent from the warrior Ashipa who is sometimes said to have been a prince of Benin or, by Lagos tradition, an Awori freebooter loyal to the Benin throne.
 The Idejo aristocracy remained Yoruba.
 Ashipa's son built his palace on Lagos Island, and his grandson moved the seat of government to the palace from the Iddo peninsula.
 In 1730, the Oba of Lagos invited Portuguese slave traders to the island, where soon a flourishing trade developed.
 18th century Lagos was still technically a vassal city-state within the Benin Empire, but was increasingly independent and surpassing the latter in power and influence as Benin's power waned.

 In the first half of the 19th century, the Yoruba hinterland was in a state of near-constant warfare due to internal conflicts and incursions from the northern and western neighbouring states.
 By then the fortified island of Lagos had become a major centre of the slave trade.
 The United Kingdom abolished import of slaves to their colonies in 1807 and abolished slavery in all British territories in 1833.
 The British became increasingly active in suppressing the slave trade.